Washington Artillery Uniforms

 Close-up of WA Battery B collar disc

-Close-up of 39th Division "Delta" patch, left shoulder
+Close-up of 39th Division patch, left shoulder

-39th Division (Delta) felt sleeve insignia patch worn by Washington Artillerists in WWI on their uniforms' left upper arms.
+39th Division felt sleeve insignia patch worn by Washington Artillerists in WWI on their uniforms' left upper arms.

 First variation